Sustainable Procurement Tools

 Sustainable Procurement Duty

-The Procurement Reform (Scotland) Act 2014 places a duty on a contracting authority before they buy anything, to consider how they can, though their procurements, improve social, environmental and economic wellbeing in Scotland, with a particular focus on reducing inequality e.g. through appropriate use of sustainable procurement tools and relevant and proportionate contract requirements.
+The Procurement Reform (Scotland) Act 2014 places a duty on a contracting authority before they buy anything, to consider how they can, though their procurements, improve economic, social and environmental wellbeing in Scotland, with a particular focus on reducing inequality e.g. through appropriate use of sustainable procurement tools and relevant and proportionate contract requirements.

 The Act also requires obligated organisations to develop a Corporate Procurement Strategy and report against its delivery at the end of each year, emphasising the importance of monitoring and reporting delivery of intended sustainable outcomes, such as climate change.